MarkoUnity/volumetric-clouds/README.md

 # Volumetric Clouds

-A high-quality volumetric cloud rendering system for Unity that provides realistic cloud rendering with customizable parameters.
+This project is based of https://github.com/yangrc1234/VolumeCloud# A high-quality volumetric cloud rendering system for Unity that provides realistic cloud rendering with customizable parameters.
+The cloud rendering logic has been updated to support adaptive raymarch sampling count based on distance and viewing angle.
+This is a minimum set of logic required for a working cloud rendering system.
+For more details and features please visit https://github.com/yangrc1234/VolumeCloud#

 ## Features